-Speaking of the lottery in Nipton, a radio broadcast mentions that the brutal Legate Lanius has instituted a form of punishment where he divided a group of Legionares into groups of ten, and had the tenth man beaten to death by the other nine.
-This may sound like a typical example of post-apocalyptic brutality, but this was a real practice in the Roman army, from which modern English speakers get the word "decimation", with the unfortunate tenth man determined by drawing lots.
+Speaking of the lottery in Nipton, a radio broadcast mentions that Legate Lanius has instituted a form of punishment for "underperforming" units where after executing the officers, he orders that one tenth of the unit be beaten to death by the other nine tenths.
+This may sound like a typical example of post-apocalyptic brutality, but this was a real practice in the Roman army, from which modern English speakers get the word "decimation", with the unfortunate tenth determined by drawing lots.

 Kiara Sesshouin from Fate/EXTRA CCC and Fate/Grand Order is a Buddhist nun whose entire schtick is that she was taught to embrace carnal desire and wishes to push her Buddhist sect's philosophy upon the entire world.
 Sounds ridiculous since a major part of Buddhism is about abstaining desire, right?
 The Buddhist school of thought that preaches sex as one way of becoming closer to Buddha, the Tachikawa school, is real and was formed in the twelfth century as an offshoot of Shingon Buddhism.

-That being said, Squall's weapon is explicitly a triggered Vibro Blade...which also exists, but with the much more mundane utility of electric carving knives.
+That being said, Squall's weapon is explicitly a triggered Vibro Weapon...which also exists, but with the much more mundane utility of electric carving knives.

-The same cam also be said about Monster Hunter's Gunlance, which is essentially a giant version of a Pistol Sword.
+The same can also be said about Monster Hunter's Gunlance, which is essentially a giant version of a Pistol Sword.

 In Fire Emblem Awakening, some people thought that Lissa's dress◊ was unrealistic and too over the top.
 Actually, it was inspired by wire-cage dresses which actually do exist.